‘Brigsby Bear’ Is a Heartfelt and Humorous Celebration of Friendship and Filmmaking

 What really makes “Brigsby Bear” is Mooney’s performance, as he plays the endearingly awkward James with so much heart.
 While much humor comes from James’ eccentricities and difficulties in picking up on social cues, it was important to Mooney and McCary that he not be an object of ridicule.
 “There is a theme in this movie of accepting outsiderness, so why make him a joke?”
 Explained Mooney.
 “With this character, him experiencing the world around him, there’s going to be inherent comedy, so we don’t need to poke fun.”

 An example of a scene that could have been played for laughs but came out oddly touching involves James tracking down the actress (Kate Lyn Sheil) Ted had employed for years to play Brigsby’s twin sidekicks.
-Mooney lets his vulnerability as he convinces the young woman, who is a diner waitress in real life, to be a part of his film before making a confession.
+Mooney lets his vulnerability come through as he convinces the young woman, who is a diner waitress in real life, to be a part of his film before making a confession.

 McCary spoke on his and Mooney’s own outsider status and how it shaped “Brigsby Bear.”
 “I think we’ve also been very fortunate to be embraced by our friends and families throughout the course of our aspiring filmmaker journey.
 Our voice has always been a little off and not totally accessible to wide audiences, but we’ve felt so much love from people and support in going after our more bizarre characters and ideas.
 Even though we are on ‘SNL,’ which is this big institution, we’ve been kind of validated in that way, we do feel that we are somewhat separate from the show.
 The main audience for the show doesn’t love our stuff necessarily, but internally, all of our friends and the higher-ups at the show have embraced us and supported us so much.
 I think that kind of feeling that we felt throughout our lives comes across in the movie.”